Timo972/save-the-earth/README.md

  - [ ] implement game over screen
  - [ ] add syringe item for one time immunity with longer reset time
  - [ ] implement some custom buttons with hover effect for menus

+ ## Features that are "useless"
+ - [ ] global scoreboard with golang iris as api backend